War of the Lombards: Course

-The first major battle of the war took place at Casal Imbert south of Acre in May 1232.
+The first major battle of the war took place at Casal Imbert north of Acre in May 1232.
 Filangieri defeated the Ibelins.
-In June, however, he was so soundly defeated by an inferior force at the Battle of Agridi in Cyprus that his support on the island dwindled to zero within a year.
+In June, however, he was so soundly defeated by an inferior force at the Battle of Agridi in Cyprus that his support on the island dwindled to nothing within a year.

 In 1241, the barons offered the bailliage of Acre to Simon de Montfort, the Earl of Leicester, a cousin of Philip of Montfort, and a relative through marriage to both the Hohenstaufen and the Plantagenets.
 He never assumed it.
-In 1242 or 1243 Conrad declared his own majority and on 5 June the absentee monarch's regency was granted by the High Court to Alice, widow of Hugh I of Cyprus and daughter of Isabella I of Jerusalem.
-Alice promptly began ruling as if queen, ignoring Conrad, who was in Italy, and ordering Filangieri arrested.
+In 1242 or 1243 Conrad declared his own majority and on 5 June the absentee monarch's regency was granted by the High Court to his grandaunt Queen Alice of Cyprus.
+Alice promptly began ruling as if monarch, ignoring Conrad, who was in Italy, and ordering Filangieri arrested.
 After a long siege, Tyre fell on 12 June.
 The Ibelins seized its citadel on 7 or 10 July, with the help of Alice, whose forces arrived on 15 June.
 Only the Ibelins could claim to be the winners of the war.

 Primary sources

 The chief primary source for the War is Philip of Novara's The Wars of Frederick II Against the Ibelins, which is a highly partisan account favouring the Ibelins.
 Philip was an active participant in and eyewitness of many of the events he describes.
 In the 1240s he was handsomely rewarded in money and fiefs by Alice.
 His Wars is generally trusted but is contained in a later compilation called Les gestes des Chiprois, and it is sometimes difficult to determine if a detail was amended by the compiler.
-His account, written contemporaneously with events, only covers the years 1228-33, 1236, and 1241-42.
+His account, written contemporaneously with events, only covers 1228-1233, 1236, and 1241-1242.
 He wrote the last part of his account between 1242 and 1247, adding interpolations until as late as 1258.
-It is Philip that gives the name "Longuebars" (Lombards) to the imperialists.
+It is Philip that gives the name Longuebars (Lombards) to the imperialists.

 The Venetian baili Marsilio Zorzi, who arrived in Acre shortly before Alice's election as regent, wrote a report of conditions and recent events in the Levant for his masters in Venice.
 It is preserved in a manuscript of 1246 and in the fourteenth-century Liber Albus, but is a less precise, though more contemporaneous, account than Philip's.

 Richard of San Germano presents a few details with regards to the beginning of Conrad's rule and the end of Frederick's regency that cannot be found elsewhere.
-According to him, Tommaso of Aquino, Count of Acerra, left for the Holy Land in June 1242 in connexion with Conrad's assumption of power to be the king's representative in the East.
-He also mentions that Raymond VII of Toulouse met the emperor at Melfi in September 1242 and intervened on behalf of the defeated Filangieri.
+According to him, Tommaso of Aquino, Count of Acerra, left for the Holy Land in June 1242 in connection with Conrad's assumption of power to be the King's representative in the East.
+He also mentions that Raymond VII of Toulouse met the Emperor at Melfi in September 1242 and intervened on behalf of the defeated Filangieri.